Keshavraj024/tcp_server_client_application/README.md

 - The server will start listening for incoming connections on the specified port.
 - Once a client connects, the server will handle incoming messages and display their content.

-To run the server, execute the following command from the build directory:
+To run the server, execute the following command from the build directory and can also optionally set the file path:

 ```sh
 ./server